Pentagon hands Microsoft $10B ‘war cloud’ deal, snubs Amazon

 The JEDI system will store and process vast amounts of classified data, allowing the U.S. military to use artificial intelligence to speed up its war planning and fighting capabilities.

+A cloud strategy document unveiled by the Defense Department last year called for replacing the military’s “disjointed and stove-piped information systems” with a commercial cloud service “that will empower the warfighter with data and is critical to maintaining our military’s technological advantage.”

-The Department of Defense emphasized in an announcement that the process was fair and followed procurement guidelines.
+The Pentagon emphasized in an announcement that the process was fair and followed procurement guidelines.
 It noted that over the past two years, it has awarded more than $11 billion in ten separate cloud-computing contracts, and said the JEDI award “continues our strategy of a multi-vendor, multi-cloud environment.”

 The latter statement appeared designed to address previous criticism about awarding such a large deal to one company.